kimjoar/writings/alpha/super-simple-mvc.md

 Let's go through these in order, and see how we can create a super simple, albeit simplistic, MV* library while using some great and widely used libraries.
-(The essence of this is not its brevity, but that it is suprisingly easy to do, and that we can learn a lot about Backbone.js and similar libraries in the process.)
+(The essence of this is not its brevity, but that it is surprisingly easy to do, and that we can learn a lot about Backbone.js and similar libraries in the process.)

 Creating new components